unixorn/awesome-zsh-plugins/README.md

 - [sailormoon](https://github.com/Domanowska/zshSailorMoonThemes) - A collection of Sailor Moon themed themes.
 - [samshell](https://github.com/samuelb/samshell) - A minimalist ZSH theme with `git`, kubernetes and python virtualenv decorations.
 - [saraiva](https://github.com/ruisaraiva19/saraiva-theme) - Includes `git` status decorations, works well on a dark terminal background.
+- [sashimi](https://github.com/simonmader17/sashimi-zsh-theme) - Includes decorators for `git` status and the exit status of the last command run.
 - [saturn](https://github.com/gantoreno/saturn-prompt) - A soft & minimalistic prompt for those who love space and want to have a bit of it on their terminal, featuring cool emojis & highly customizable prompt elements (such as icons, colors, time format, and more).
 - [schminitz-v2](https://github.com/mashdots/schminitz-v2) - Shows decorators for `git` status, `user@host` information, the exit status of last command, and whether running as root.
 - [schminitz](https://gist.github.com/schminitz/9931af23bbb59e772eec) - Shows if `vim` is running in the background when using `:sh` command.